 By offering schools an online election platform, First Vote helps teachers bridge the gap between what students are learning in civics class and how they translate that information into meaningful application in the real world.

 First Vote NC offers an experience that will truly impact students with a lesson they will carry forward for the rest of their lives.

-Traditional and charter high schools across North Carolina can sign up to participate in the 2017 local election simulation.
+Traditional and charter high schools across North Carolina can sign up to participate in the 2018 mid-term election simulation.
 The first person to register becomes the representative for that school.
 No official duties –just need to attach one name to each school!